A-dith-ya/pro-job-hunter-scam-exposed/README.md

 ## Installation

 Open `index.html` in any web browser to view the complete website.
+Access the live website at https://a-dith-ya.github.io/pro-job-hunter-scam-exposed/

 ## Contributing